-71. Distribution of surplus property on cancellation of incorporation or winding up but does not include books relating to the management of the Association.
+71. Distribution of surplus property on cancellation of incorporation or winding up surplus property, in relation to the Association, means property remaining after satisfaction of -

-- (a) the debts and liabilities of the Association; and - (b) the costs, charges and expenses of winding up or cancelling the incorporation of the Association,
+- (a) the debts and liabilities of the Association; and - (b) the costs, charges and expenses of winding up or cancelling the incorporation of the Association.